Eric Newman (footballer)

 Eric Newman (24 November 1924 — January 1971) was an English footballer who played as a goalkeeper.

 Career

 Newman began his career playing for non-league clubs Whitton United and Romford.

 In 1945, Newman signed for Ipswich Town, before leaving to join Arsenal in October 1946.
 On 8 September 1950, Newman re-signed for Ipswich, making 18 Football League appearances in three years at the club.

 Following his second spell with Ipswich, Newman signed for Chelmsford City.
+Following two seasons with Chelmsford, Newman signed for Clacton Town in May 1955.